turbolinks/turbolinks-ios/README.md

 **Note:** You should understand how Turbolinks works with web applications in the browser before moving on to Turbolinks for iOS.
 See the [Turbolinks 5 documentation](https://github.com/turbolinks/turbolinks) for details.

 The Session class is the central coordinator in a Turbolinks for iOS application.
-It creates and manages a single WKWebView instance, and lets its delegate—the application—choose how to handle link taps, present view controllers, and deal with network errors.
+It creates and manages a single WKWebView instance, and lets its delegate—your application—choose how to handle link taps, present view controllers, and deal with network errors.

 To visit a URL, first instantiate a UIViewController that conforms to Turbolinks’ Visitable protocol, then present the view controller, and finally call the Session’s `visit` method.
+The framework provides a default Visitable implementation called VisitableViewController which you can subclass or use directly in your application.

 Each Visitable view controller must provide a VisitableView instance, which acts as a container for the Session’s shared WKWebView.
 The VisitableView has a pull-to-refresh control and an activity indicator.
 It also displays a screenshot of its contents when the web view moves to another VisitableView.